 Also, it is essential to know that South Korean citizenship by descent is available for minor children, a case in which the parents must file for citizenship.
 We can assist in this sense.

-Feel free to address our lawyers in Korea if you need assistance in immigration, including obtaining residency.
+Feel free to address our lawyers in Korea if you need assistance for immigration, including obtaining residency.

 Citizenship by marriage in Korea